 How festive-sounding is “Black Friday?”
 You would think that would be held a week or so before Easter to commemorate Yeshua’s — sorry, Jesus’ — execution.
 But no, it only serves to highlight the depraved and debauched nature of the nationwide shopping spree that is modern Christmas.

 “Verily, I say unto ye, stomp that bitch before she gets the last iPod.” —Jesus, I guess

 Anyone who participates in Black Friday has missed the point of the entire teachings of Yeshua — humility, generosity, peace … you know, other boring un-American shit.
 WWJD?
 Elbow someone’s grandma in the teeth over a cheap DVR?
-Blow cash on stuff that no one needs while 21,000 people starve to death daily?
+Blow cash on stuff that no one needs while tens of thousands of people — mostly children, by the way — starve to death daily?

 It’s time to take Christ out of Christmas

-We need to take Christ out of Christmas out of respect for Christ.
+We need to take Christ out of Christmas out of respect for Christ, even if he is only an idea.
 This isn’t about religion.
 Christ was a badass.
 The fact that Jesus is a mythical rather than historical figure is irrelevant.
-His teachings are, or allegedly were at some point, a cornerstone of American identity.
+His teachings are, or allegedly were at some point, a cornerstone of both Western civilization and American identity.
 But they aren’t any longer.